Archery for MAGS

 About the course

-This is a six-week course where you will learn the basics of archery.
+This is a five-week course where you will learn the basics of archery.
 The course covers necessary safety elements as well as the technique of how to shoot.
 Mountain Green Archery Club provides the equipment and coaching.
 At the end of the course we discuss how to take your archery further.

 Course places are available on a first-come, first-served basis.
 We do not run waiting lists due to the high demand involved.